ChngBoonChong/ID-Assignment02/README.md

-# ID-Assignment 2 -  - S10208460
+# ID-Assignment 2 - Front End Development - S10208460

-This project is to make a website that can take information from a API that keeps information about movie details from their database.
+This project is to make a website that can take information from the user on their spendings on games and have graphs to show the spending trends as well as how much they have saved.
 # Design Process

-This website is for people looking for further information on movies they want to query on.
+This website is for people looking to see how much they are spending and saving with the games they have bought.

-- As a User, I should be able to enter the title and find relevant details and information on the title.
+- As a User, I should be able to enter the details of the game, store it into Local Storage and see graphs of it displayed if need to.

 # Research